tsukidan/tsuki/README.md

 4. Enable the tsuki theme from the Themes tab in Discord settings.

-5. Enjoy your new sleek and modern Discord experience with tsuki!
+5. Add your images, change your colors and personalize the theme to your liking.

 <img alt="Name" src="https://img.shields.io/badge/Support-A8C1E9?style=for-the-badge">